The Anatomy of a Gluten Free, Allergy Friendly Pancake

 Milk and Milk Free Pancakes

 This is so easy peasy.
 Milk is a 1:1 exchange.
 If a recipe calls for 1 cup of milk, you can use any plant based milk alternative.
-The only thing you’ll have to account for is any extra flavor your milk of choice brings to the table.
+The only thing you’ll have to account for is any extra flavour your milk of choice brings to the table.
 For example, hazelnut milk may clash with some recipes.

 The only time you’ll need to think through a milk substitute is if a recipe calls for buttermilk, or whole milk.
 For a buttermilk substitute, you’ll use plant based milk + an acid.
 Let the mix sit for at least 5 minutes before using.

 For a whole milk substitute, you’ll need to add a little extra oil to your recipe.
+This article has more info on milk substitutes.

 Related Recipe: Rose Pancakes